authelia/doks/content/en/integration/trusted-header-sso/introduction.md

 |  Remote-Name  |     The users display name     |     John Smith     |
 | Remote-Email  |    The users email address     | jsmith@example.com |

+## Forwarding the Response Headers

+It's essential if you wish to utilize the trusted header single sign-on flow that you forward the [response headers](#response-headers) via the reverse proxy to the backend application, not the browser.
+Please refer to the relevant [proxy documentation](../proxies/introduction.md) for more information.

 ## Trusted Remote Networks

 Several applications which implement this authentication method allow or require you to configure a list of IP addresses